 A powerful new spyware, called Predator, is turning phones into surveillance tools and has allegedly been sold to governments worldwide.
 Most recently, the Greek wiretapping scandal has exposed the government for sending millions to Predator’s creators.
-So, what is Predator spyware, what does it do, and how do you protect yourself from it?
+So, what is Predator spyware, what does it do, and is there anything you can do to protect yourself from it?

 What is Predator spyware?